the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 manage the queuing and running of computational tasks.
 HPC-focused RSEs may be involved with managing HPC infrastructure at the hardware or software level (or both) and understand how to calculate the environmental impact of large-scale computations.
-Their knowledge of how to run HPC jobs can be vitally important to researchers wanting to make use of HPC infrastructure.
+Their knowledge of how to run HPC jobs and write successful HPC access proposals can be vitally important to researchers wanting to make use of HPC infrastructure.

+They may also be familiar with High-Throughput Computing (HTC) and manage a network of heterogeneous compute resources, typically desktop workstations equipped with multicore processors and possibly GPU accelerators.
+They can apply their node-level performance engineering skills to maximize utilization of the available resources.
+Finally, they typically have expert knowledge in at least one compiled language, and can assist domain scientists who have excellent command of scripting languages but only a cursory understanding of compiled languages get up to speed with compiled software.

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and sets up infrastructures for and with researchers.